I Could Use a Love Song: Commercial performance

-"I Could Use a Love Song" debuted at number 56 on the Billboard Country Airplay chart dated April 1, 2017 and was the week's highest-debuting single.
-On the week dated September 2, the song debuted at number 97 on the Billboard Hot 100 before dropping to number 100 the week of September 9, and left the week after.
+"I Could Use a Love Song" debuted at number 56 on the US Country Airplay chart dated April 1, 2017 and was the week's highest-debuting single.
+On the week dated September 2, the song debuted at number 97 on the US Billboard Hot 100 before dropping to number 100 the week of September 9, and left the week after.
 The track reappeared on the chart dated September 23 at number 92 and reached number 56 the week of January 20, 2018 before leaving the chart completely, remaining there for twenty-one weeks.
 It has sold 206,000 copies in the United States as of December 2017.
 It peaked at number one on the Country Airplay chart dated January 20, giving Morris her second number one single and her first as a solo artist.